-When driving, participants were generally concerned with the efficiency of their route and total drive time.
 We found out that participants have a need or dependence on interacting while driving and they do so while heavy traffic, stop lights, moments of boredom and monotony, situations that they seemed to view as very low risk.
 This research allowed making personas and an empathy map that helped concentrate better on the users and context of the problem we tried to solve.

 We used a lean approach, I created the paper and clickable prototypes based on the findings.
 Internal design critiques sessions were helpful to share ideas and modify wireframes.
 I carried out usability testing and A/B testing as we had 2 versions of the design (aiming to have the less distracting interface).
 We made an analytics dashboard where we could track KPIs while testing the product.
 One of the biggest deficiencies we found in researching that drivers were using several auto mob apps, each one for a different purpose.